llvm-doe-org/llvm-project/README.md

 -DCLANG_ACC_TEST_EXE_NVPTX64=True  # nvptx64-nvidia-cuda
 ```

-Clacc's Clang OpenACC test suite can be run by itself or as part of larger
+Test suites checking Clacc's OpenACC support can be run by themselves
-test suites as follows:
+or as part of larger test suites, as follows:

 ```
-$ make check-clang-openacc
+$ make check-clang-openacc # OpenACC directives
-$ make check-clang
+$ make check-clang         # all of Clang including OpenACC directives
+$ make check-libomp        # OpenMP runtime and OpenACC Profiling Interface
-$ make check-all
+$ make check-all           # all LLVM subprojects
 ```

 ## Using